-Courageous: A Review
+Courageous: A Review (Review #267)

 Of course, the other members of the department have their own daddy issues.
-Nathan is happily married with three kids, but he never knew his birth father (whether the fact that Nathan is black has anything to do with that, one can only guess), and his daughter Jade (Taylor Hutcherson) cannot comprehend why he is so strict about his 15-year-old daughter not dating until she's 17.
+Nathan is happily married with three kids, but he never knew his birth father )whether the fact that Nathan is black has anything to do with that, one can only guess), and his daughter Jade (Taylor Hutcherson) cannot comprehend why he is so strict about his 15-year-old daughter not dating until she's 17.
 Shane is divorced and only sees his son every two weeks or so.
-David is young and unmarried, but he has a secret of his own (which we'll get into more later).
-Into this mix we throw in Javier (Robert Amaya), a construction worker recently laid off and in desperate financial straits.
-He has a wife and two children to support, and while he's extremely anxious, he does have faith in the Lord Jesus that he will provide.
+David is young and unmarried, so it looks as if he has no daddy issues, but we find that is not the case.

-As it so happens, Adam's building a shed, one which Dylan has no interest in helping with.
+As it so happens, Adam is building a shed, one which Dylan has no interest in helping with.
 As it so happens, Shane knows a guy who can help Adam build his shed, who just happens to be named Javier.
-As is so happens, Shane's Javier ISN'T our Javier, but as it so happens, Adam calls out our Javier who just so happens to be standing in the middle of the alley behind Adam's house.
+As is so happens, Shane's Javier isn't the same Javier we have met, but as it so happens, Adam calls out our Javier who just so happens to be standing in the middle of the alley behind Adam's house.

 What I can't approve of is how clumsy the film actually is in terms of filmmaking.
 With this, Letters to God, and Seven Days in Utopia, I'm beginning to despair if Christians are truly capable of making good films.
-They can make movies, and I understand the financial limitations (should I use this money to aid the orphan and widow, or should I use this money to hire actors?).
-However well their intentions, a filmmaker should concentrate on making a good movie, not sending out a message.
+They can make movies, and I understand the financial limitations they face.
+However well their intentions, however, a filmmaker should concentrate on making a good movie, not sending out a message.
 Just as I take movies to task for lecturing me about the environment (Avatar), I take movies to task when their whole reason for being is to show me the Way, the Truth, and the Life.

 In terms of the technical aspects of Courageous, it is sometimes painful to watch.
 The scenes between Amaya's Javier and Angelita Nelson's Carmen were so awful and atrocious in terms of acting I actually covered my eyes and held my head in my hands out of the sheer horror of their scenes together.
 I am almost tempted to wonder if director Kendrick was filming a rehearsal between Amaya and Nelson and decided it be cheaper to put that in the film rather than get actual performances out of them.